Nuova Galleria Campo dei Fiori - home page Nuova Galleria Campo dei Fiori

 (Giovanni Guerrini e l'E42)

-edited by: Carlo Fabrizio Carli, Lela Djokic and Daina Maja Titonel Giovanni Guerrini: modellino in gesso del Palazzo della Civiltà Italiana, c.
+curators: Carlo Fabrizio Carli, Lela Djokic and Daina Maja Titonel Giovanni Guerrini: modellino in gesso del Palazzo della Civiltà Italiana, c.
 1938

-February 4th - April 3rd, 2010
+February 4 - April 3, 2010

 catalogue edited by Carlo Fabrizio Carli and Daina Maja Titonel